AtomGraph/CSV2RDF/README.md

     mvn clean install

-That should produce an executable JAR file `target/csv2rdf-1.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.
+That should produce an executable JAR file `target/csv2rdf-2.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.

 Usage
 -----

-The CSV data is read from `stdin`, UTF-8 encoding is expected.
-The resulting RDF data is written to `stdout`.
+The CSV data is read from `stdin`, the resulting RDF data is written to `stdout`.

+CSV2RDF is available as a `.jar` as well as a Docker image [atomgraph/csv2rdf](https://hub.docker.com/r/atomgraph/csv2rdf) (recommended).

 Parameters:
+* `query-file` - a text file with SPARQL 1.1 [`CONSTRUCT`](https://www.w3.org/TR/sparql11-query/#construct) or [`DESCRIBE`](https://www.w3.org/TR/sparql11-query/#describe) query string
-1. `baseURI` - the base URI for the data (also becomes the `BASE` URI of the SPARQL query)
+* `base` - the base URI for the data (also becomes the `BASE` URI of the SPARQL query)

-2. `queryFile` - a text file with SPARQL 1.1 [`CONSTRUCT`](https://www.w3.org/TR/sparql11-query/#construct) or [`DESCRIBE`](https://www.w3.org/TR/sparql11-query/#describe) query string
+Options:
-3. `delimiter` - optional value delimiter character, by default `,`.
+* `-d`, `--delimiter` - value delimiter character, by default `,`.
-4. `maxCharsPerColumn` - optional max characters per column value, by default 4096
+* `--max-chars-per-column` - max characters per column value, by default 4096
+* `--input-charset` - CSV input encoding, by default UTF-8
+* `--output-charset` - RDF output encoding, by default UTF-8

 _Note that delimiters might have a [special meaning](https://www.tldp.org/LDP/abs/html/special-chars.html) in shell._ Therefore, always enclose them in single quotes, e.g. `';'` when executing CSV2RDF from shell.